google/url_diff/README.md

       -h, --help   show this help message and exit --hostname   also diff URL hostname
       --names, -n  only diff URL parameter names.
+      --quiet, -q  suppress output and return non-zero if URLs differ.

     Currenty this tool discards everything after # if present.
     See https://github.com/google/url_diff for more information.